whitnessme/capstone-minimum-required-error-messages/README.md

 ### Accessibility:
 - Conveying meaning with color alone is *not* intuitive, especially for those with disabilites.
 Please check out this section of the W3 article [Designing for Web Accessibility](https://www.w3.org/WAI/tips/designing/#dont-use-color-alone-to-convey-information) to see more information on this!
 Especially important for letting users know what is required.
 ![w3 conveying meaning with color](https://user-images.githubusercontent.com/89945390/172491261-e2cdac57-aef4-49f1-9c9b-5bc37e641b5a.png)

+### Extra Validations not required for passing
+- [ ] Prevent users from submiting only white-space** *(example: `"           "`)* *.
+        - This is easily handled by [trimming](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim) the input data and checking if the length is 0.
+- [ ] Prevent users from uploading large files to your AWS bucket.

 [Back to top ⤴](https://github.com/whitnessme/capstone-minimum-required-error-messages#capstone-required-error-messages)